Denver Center For The Performing Arts: $66.8M Revenue, $66.6M Expenses

 - 2023

-The efficiency rubric puts Denver Center For The Performing Arts at a B grade: a composite of 77/100 that lands above the national midpoint.
-The grade reflects solid program-spending discipline alongside reasonable executive compensation and financial reserves.
+The efficiency rubric puts Denver Center For The Performing Arts at a B grade: a composite of 73/100 that lands above the national midpoint.
+The grade reflects solid financial reserves alongside reasonable officer compensation and steady revenue.

 Denver Center For The Performing Arts reported $66.8M in 2023 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Denver Center For The Performing Arts directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Denver Center For The Performing Arts scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Five-year revenue trend is mildly negative: a modest decline that could reflect grant-cycle timing, donor turnover, or program wind-down.
 Worth checking against the program-spending pattern to see whether the decline is structural.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $2.4M against $66.8M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 Denver Center For The Performing Arts sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 How Denver Center For The Performing Arts Compares

-Denver Center For The Performing Arts directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 77/100 is 8 points above the Arts, Culture & Humanities category average.
-The organization holds 17.9 months of operating reserves, indicating strong financial stability.
+Denver Center For The Performing Arts earns a NonprofitTruth efficiency grade of B (73/100).
+That is 17 points above the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 3.61% of total revenue.
+The organization holds 17.9 months of operating reserves, indicating strong financial cushion.

 Revenue History